liquidating or down-sizing?

 No strollers allowed inside the home.
 If you bring a child, please keep them with you at all times and be responsible for their behavior, any damage they may cause, or injuries they may sustain.

 No food or drink inside the home.
 We have an obligation to our client to return their home to them in the manner in which we received it.
-Shoe covers will be provided upon entering.
+In some cases, shoe covers will be provided upon entering.

 No smoking in the home, outbuildings or on the grounds.